hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/mon-khmer/mon.md

 ---

 ## Intro
 - Aka Talaing, Peguans, Raman (ရာမန်) from pALi Rāmañña(ရာမည)-desha, their heartland in burmese coast.
+The Tailang name suggests that they may have had some Indian Telanga ancestry.
 - The Mon adapted pallava alphabet.

 ## Religion